newrelic-experimental/nr1-programmability-201-workshop/WALKTHROUGH.md

 SELECT count(*), average(duration), sum(asnLatitude)/count(*) as lat, sum(asnLongitude)/count(*) as lng FROM PageView FACET regionCode, countryCode WHERE appName = 'WebPortal' LIMIT 1000
 ```

-- Add default center to constructor
+- Add default center to the constructor

 ```js
 this.defaultMapCenter = [10.5731, -7.5898]